masyagin1998/bio-alignment/README.md

-# needleman-wunsch
+# bio-alignment
-Implementation of Needleman-Wunsch bioinformatics algorithm for comparing biological sequences.
+ Implementation of Needleman-Wunsch, Smith-Waterman and Hirschberg bioinformatics algorithms for comparing biological sequences.

 ### Tech